 Design, Business, Maori Studies, Engineering, Tourism, Media & Communication

 AUT’s modern city campus is made up of high-rise buildings in Auckland’s Central Business District, allowing for ideal access to all the entertainment, shopping, and dining the city has to offer.
-AUT features two other campuses, both linked to the city campus by campus buses, providing an easy way to get between classes and facilities.
+AUT features two other campuses, both linked to the city campus by AUT shuttle buses, providing an easy way to get between classes and facilities.
 AUT is New Zealand's most contemporary university, with innovative approaches to teaching, learning, and research.
-AUT focuses on hands-on, practical learning and has developed a reputation for excelling in Maori cultural studies, media studies, engineering and design, and hospitality and tourism, among many other areas.
+AUT centers around hands-on, practical learning and has developed a reputation for excelling in Maori cultural studies, media studies, engineering and design, as well as hospitality and tourism, among many other areas.
 In addition, AUT supports three ISA study abroad students with $1,000 NZD awards each year.
 The award is credited to the student's overall program balance with ISA.